Dead Internet theory: In popular culture

-The dead Internet theory has been discussed among users of the social media platform Twitter.
+The dead Internet theory has been discussed among users of the social media platform X (formerly known as Twitter).
 Users have noted that bot activity has affected their experience.
 Numerous YouTube channels and online communities, including the Linus Tech Tips forums and the Joe Rogan subreddit, have covered the dead Internet theory, bringing the idea into mainstream discourse.
-There has also been discussion and memes about this topic on the app TikTok, due to the fact that AI generated content has become more mainstream.
+The DIT is often used colloquially to refer to the issue surrounding bots online in popular culture, without reference to the broader conspiracy theory.